The Last Encore

 The Last Encore is the fourth album by the Dutch progressive rock band Kayak.
-It was originally released by Mercury Records in 1976 and issued on CD in 1995, with a re-release by Universal in 2002.
+It was originally released by Vertigo Records in 1976.

 The songs "Still My Heart Cries For You" and "Do You Care" were released as singles in The Netherlands but neither charted in the Top 40.
 After this album, drummer and founder member Pim Koopman left the band to become a record producer.
 He returned to Kayak in 1999.